 How does it work?EDTA is a chemical that binds and holds on to (chelates) minerals and metals such as chromium, iron, lead, mercury, copper, aluminum, nickel, zinc, calcium, cobalt, manganese, and magnesium.
 When they are bound, they can't have any effects on the body and they are removed from the body.

 Uses & Effectiveness

 - Treating lead poisoning.
-Administering EDTA intravenously and intramuscularly is effective for treating lead poisoning and brain damage caused by lead exposure.
-The calcium disodium form of EDTA is approved by the U.S. Food and Drug Administration (FDA) for these uses.
-Treatment with calcium disodium EDTA improves symptoms of lead poisoning such as abdominal pain, fatigue, constipation, and loss of appetite.
-It also seems to slow progression of kidney failure in patients who have had long-term lead poisoning.
+Giving EDTA in the vein or muscle is effective for treating lead poisoning and brain damage caused by lead exposure.
+One specific kind of EDTA, the calcium disodium form, is approved by the U.S. Food and Drug Administration (FDA) for these uses.
+Treatment with calcium disodium EDTA improves symptoms such as abdominal pain, fatigue, constipation, and loss of appetite.
+It also seems to help slow down kidney problems in people who have had long-term lead poisoning.
 However, EDTA does not seem to be effective for diagnosing lead poisoning.

 Likely Effective for

 - Emergency treatment of life-threatening high calcium levels (hypercalcemia), when given intravenously.
-The disodium form of EDTA is approved by the FDA for this use, but healthcare providers generally prefer other methods of treatment that are less likely to cause kidney side effects.
+Although the disodium form of EDTA is approved by the FDA for this use, healthcare providers generally prefer other methods of treatment that are less likely to cause kidney side effects.

 Possibly Effective for